-If a backend considers itself a secondary for the domain name and if the IP address in ip is indeed a primary, it should return true.
+If a backend considers itself a secondary for the given domain and if the IP address in ipAddress is indeed a primary, it should return true.
 False otherwise.
 This is a first line of checks to guard against reloading a domain unnecessarily.

-void DomainInfo::getUnfreshSlaveInfos (vector<DomainInfo> domains)

-When called, the backend should examine its list of secondary domains and add any unfresh ones to the domains vector.

-bool DomainInfo::getDomainInfo(const string & name, DomainInfo & di)

-This is like getUnfreshSlaveInfos, but for a specific domain.
+- void DomainInfo::getUnfreshSecondaryInfos (vector<DomainInfo> domains) When called, the backend should examine its list of secondary domains and add any unfresh ones to the domains vector. - bool DomainInfo::getDomainInfo(const string &name, DomainInfo &di, boot getSerial) This is like getUnfreshSecondaryInfos, but for a specific domain.
 If the backend considers itself authoritative for the named zone, di should be filled out, and 'true' be returned.
-Otherwise return false.

-- bool DomainInfo::startTransaction (const string &qname, int id)When called, the backend should start a transaction that can be committed or rolled back atomically later on.
-In SQL terms, this function should BEGIN a transaction and DELETE all records. - bool DomainInfo::feedRecord (const DNSResourceRecord &rr, string ordername) Insert this record. - bool DomainInfo::commitTransaction() Make the changes effective.
-In SQL terms, execute COMMIT. - bool DomainInfo::abortTransaction() Abort changes.
+Otherwise, return false. - bool DomainInfo::startTransaction (const string &qname, domainid_t id) When called, the backend should start a transaction that can be committed or rolled back atomically later on.
+In SQL terms, this function should BEGIN a transaction, and DELETE all records for the domain matching the given id, unless its value is UnknownDomainID. - bool DomainInfo::feedRecord (const DNSResourceRecord &rr, const DNSName &ordername, bool ordernameIsNSEC3)

+Insert this record.

+- bool DomainInfo::commitTransaction() Make the changes effective.
+In SQL terms, execute COMMIT.

+- bool DomainInfo::abortTransaction()

+Abort changes.
 In SQL terms, execute ABORT.

-bool DomainInfo::setFresh()
+- bool DomainInfo::setFresh(domainid_t id)

 Indicate that a domain has either been updated or refreshed without the need for a retransfer.
-This causes the domain to vanish from the vector modified by getUnfreshSlaveInfos().
+This causes the domain to vanish from the vector modified by getUnfreshSecondaryInfos().